 - $100,000 Settlement for Royal Oak woman bitten on her face by a dog in a neighborhood park

-Call a Lawyer to Work Toward a Michigan Dog Bite Settlement
+Call Our Lawyers to Get Your Michigan Dog Bite Settlement

-After suffering a dog bite, you could benefit from reaching out to a Michigan lawyer to discuss your legal options and how to best proceed.
-Even when injuries are apparent, trying to pursue a claim without legal representation might be disastrous for the validity of your case.
+After suffering a dog bite, you contact our Michigan lawyers to discuss your legal options and how to best proceed.
+Even when injuries are apparent, trying to pursue a claim without legal representation might be disastrous to your case.

-A tenacious and well-versed attorney at Buckfire & Buckfire, P.C. could work tirelessly to gather evidence, negotiate with insurance companies, and pursue full and fair compensation on your behalf.
-To begin building a claim, call today.
+The top-rated attorneys at Buckfire & Buckfire, P.C. work tirelessly to gather evidence, negotiate with insurance companies, and pursue full and fair compensation on your behalf.
+To begin your claim, call today and we will get started immediately.
+There are never any legal fees unless you get a settlement.

 - 29000 Inkster Road